 In typical cases, you will also need to show either that the person has inflicted harm on themselves or others or, if not committed to rehab, there is a substantial risk that they will harm themselves or someone else.
-You may also be able to show that the person is so addicted to alcohol or drugs that he or she has become incapacitated to the point of not being able to provide for his or her basic needs.
+You may also be able to show that the person is so addicted to alcohol or drugs that they have become incapacitated to the point of not being able to provide for their basic needs.

 There are hearings in these cases, and the person that you seek to have committed has the right to attorney representation.
-If the person cannot afford an attorney, the court or some other participating agency can appoint one for him or her.
+If the person cannot afford an attorney, the court or some other participating agency can appoint one for them.

 States With Involuntary Commitment Laws for Addiction Treatment

 There are currently 37 U.S. states (and the District of Columbia) that allow some form of involuntary commitment for addiction treatment.
 The process, requirements, and how long a person can be committed will vary by each state.
 The states that permit involuntary commitment for either alcoholism or substance use disorder are:

 - South Carolina

 Just Montana and Rhode Island limit involuntary commitment for alcoholism only.
 Vermont allows this process for substance use disorder only.
 There is proposed legislation in New Jersey to allow these types of civil commitments, but it has not yet been approved by the legislature.

 Does Rehab Work If It Is Not Voluntary?